 Snow Day Survival Plan For Parents

 When snow days mess up your routine then it is easy to feel stressed trying to keep everything perfect.
-Let it go laundry on the table and crumbs on the floor won’t ruin the day.
+Let it go, a pile of laundry on the table and some crumbs on the floor do not ruin the day.
 Give yourself grace and lower your standards for cleanliness just for today.
 Your nervous system will thank you for not stressing over crayon marks or toys scattered everywhere.
-Follow this Snow Day Survival Plan For Parents to make the day easier and more fun for everyone.
+This Snow Day Survival Plan id for Parents to make the day easier and more fun for everyone.

 Trying to comfort a child hurt by a snowball while yelling at the dog only adds chaos.
 You already have enough to handle.
-Focus on survival first.
-Stop worrying about the mess until later let the house stay a little messy, let food sit where it lands.
-This is not neglect, it is smart prioritization.
-There will be time to clean up, just not right now.
+Focus on survival first and stop worrying about the mess until later let the house stay a little messy, let food sit where it lands.
+There will be a time to clean up, just not right now.

 Take Action the Night Before